-The Main contractor and all appointed contractors will comply with all the legislation pertaining to this project being:
+The main contractor will comply with all the legislation pertaining to this project being:

-- The Constitution of the Republic of South Africa (particularly Section 24 of the Bill of Rights). - Occupational Health and Safety Act 1993 (Act 85 of 1993) and its Regulations. - National Environmental Management Act 1998 (Act 107 of 1998). - Environment Conservation Act 1989 (Act 73 of 1989). - National Water Act 1998 (Act 36 of 1998). - Civil and Building Work Act. - National Road Traffic Act 93 of 1996. - Compensation for Occupational Injures and Diseases Act. - SANS Standards -Contractor shall use the relative standards applicable to the project.
+- a) The Constitution of the Republic of South Africa (particularly Section 24 of the Bill of Rights). - b) Occupational Health and Safety Act 1993 (Act 85 of 1993) and its Regulations. - c) National Environmental Management Act 1998 (Act 107 of 1998). - d) Environment Conservation Act 1989 (Act 73 of 1989). - e) National Water Act 1998 (Act 36 of 1998). - f) Civil and Building Work Act. - g) National Road Traffic Act 93 of 1996. - h) Compensation for Occupational Injures and Diseases Act. - i) SANS Standards -Contractor shall use the relative standards applicable to the project.

-3.3 ESKOM REQUIREMENTS
+3.3 ESKOM KRIEL POWER STATION REQUIREMENTS

-All contractors shall, before commencement of the project ensure that all their employees are familiar with the relevant Eskom OHS documentation that is applicable to contract services.
+The main contractor shall, before commencement of the project ensure that all their employees are familiar with the relevant Eskom OHS documentation that is applicable to contract services.